neo-project/neo-express/docs/debugger-command-reference.md

 ## Debug views

-NeoDebug presents two views, toggled with the `--debug-view` option (or the editor's debug-view command):
+NeoDebug presents two views.
+The `--debug-view` option selects the initial view; a DAP client can switch views later with NeoDebug's `debugview` request:

 - **Source** (default) — steps and breakpoints follow your source lines.
 - **Disassembly** — steps and breakpoints follow the NeoVM instructions, with the evaluation stack and slots exposed as raw values.

+If source debug information is unavailable, a source-mode launch falls back to disassembly and reports the fallback in the debug console.

 ## Evaluating expressions